Food prices: Energy costs

 Food production is a very energy-intensive process.
 Energy is used in the raw materials for fertilizers to powering the facilities needed to process the food.
 Increases in the price of energy leads to an increase in the price of food.
 Oil prices also affect the price of food.
 Food distribution is also affected by increases in oil prices, leading to increases in the price of food.

-Weather events
+Weather events and climate change

 Adverse weather events such as droughts or heavy rain can cause harvest failure.
 There is evidence that extreme weather events and natural disasters cause increased food prices.
+Climate change will increase extreme weather events, including droughts, storms and heavy rain, and overall increases in temperature will affect food production.

+Water is a necessary natural resource for organic life making it an essential component in producing goods that sustains human life.
+For example, a continuing drought in South Africa may - amongst other factors - have food inflation soar 11% until end of 2016 according to the South African Reserve Bank.
+A drought turns fresh water into a rare commodity making it hard to come by in food production, thus inflating food prices.

 Global differences

 The price of food has risen quite drastically during the 2007–08 and the 2010–2012 world food price crises.
 It has been most noticeable in developing countries while less so in the OECD countries and North America.

 Consumer prices in the rich countries are massively influenced by the power of discount stores and constitute only a small part of the entire cost of living.
 In particular, Western pattern diet constituents like those that are processed by fast food chains are comparatively cheap in the Western hemisphere.
 Profits rely primarily on quantity (see mass production), less than high-price quality.
 For some product classes like dairy or meat, overproduction has twisted the price relations in a way utterly unknown in underdeveloped countries ("butter mountain").
 The situation for poor societies is worsened by certain free trade agreements that allow easier export of food in the "southern" direction than vice versa.
 A striking example can be found in tomato exports from Italy to Ghana by virtue of the Economic Partnership Agreements where the artificially cheap vegetables play a significant role in the destruction of indigenous agriculture and a corresponding further decline in the already ailing economic power.